postmanlabs/labs-docs/v6/postman/launching_postman/sending_the_first_request.md

 An API request lets you contact a server with API endpoints that you want to reach and perform some action.
 Those actions are HTTP methods.

 The most common methods are GET, POST, PUT, and DELETE.
 The names of the methods are self-explanatory.
 For example GET enables you to retrieve data from a server.
 POST enables you to add data to an existing file or resource in a server.
 PUT lets you replace an existing file or resource in a server.
-And DELETE lets you to delete data from a server.
+And DELETE lets you delete data from a server.

 Postman makes sending API requests simple.
 Instead of testing your APIs through a command line or terminal, we offer an an intuitive graphical interface that is quick to learn and rewarding to master.